Skip to main content

 Will I meet students during my appointment?

-Please note that you have the right to refuse to be seen or treated by students and this will not affect the rest of your care at UHS in any way.
+You have the right to say no to being seen or treated by students and this will not affect the rest of your care at UHS in any way.

 Will any samples or specimens be taken from me?

-Sometimes samples or specimens are taken during your appointment or treatment to help us understand your condition or to plan further care.
+Sometimes samples or specimens are taken at your appointment or treatment to help us understand your condition or to plan your care.
 You will be asked for your consent for these samples or specimens to be taken.

 Will I be asked to take part in health research?

-You may be asked to take part in health research, but please feel free to ask about this in your appointment if it has not already been discussed.
+You may be asked to take part in health research, but please ask about this in your appointment if it has not already been discussed.

 You can find out more about taking part in health research trials.